griffda/PROCESS-/documentation/proc-pages/development/add-vars.md

     Increment the parameter `ipnscnv` defined in the `scan_module` module in the `scan.f90` source file, to accommodate the new scanning variable.
 The incremented value will identify your scan variable.
   </p>
 2. <p style='text-align: justify;'>
-    Add a short description in the new scanning variable in the `nsweep` entry in source in the same source code, alongside its identification number:
+    Add a short description of the new scanning variable in the `nsweep` comment in `scan.f90`, alongside its identification number.
   </p>
 3. <p style='text-align: justify;'>
     Update the `scan_select` subroutine in the `scan.f90` source file by adding a new case statement connecting the vaiable to the scan integer switch, a short variable desciption `vlab` (the variable name) and a more explicit variable description `xlab`.
-Don't forget to add the use only statment at the beginning of `scan_select`.
+Don't forget to add the `use only` statment at the beginning of `scan_select`.
   </p>
 4. <p style='text-align: justify;'>
-    Add a section on the input variable description indicating the scan switch.
+    Add a comment in the `global_variables.f90` description indicating the scan switch number.
   </p>

 `nsweep` comment example: